JannieI/canvas-workstation-V3/src/app/roadmap.md

     Resize does not snap to grid - is this philosophy correct?
 If it does snap, remember to change     the graphW & -H as well
     Shapes:
     - links (to web and other D, T)
-    - Should be able to Duplicate Shape?
-Can we consilidate Duplicate code for all types?
     - Do we need both shapeText and shapeValue?
 Maybe delete shapeValue ...
     - write text vertically !
     - have UPPERCASE / Sentence Case options
-    - add nice arrow - like consultants with big, hollow body, the fancy one
     - add triangle, or make arrow more sophisticated = no line (! triangle), no arrowhead
     - make rotation of arrow with mouse - drag it around!
     - add Brackets! |---| simple ones that has two handles and a line